Listen as audio

 The NUBWO U3 is an excellent affordable option for gamers on a budget, but they do have some flaws.
 The build quality as expected is not premium, but it will give you excellent performance nonetheless.
 Another thing not expected at this price point is functional noise-canceling abilities, which the headphones lack.

 Overall if you’re low on budget and are looking for decent gaming headphones to make your gameplay worthwhile, the NUBWO U3 is an excellent choice.
-The sound quality and bass reproduction are excellent, and the in-game sound quality will not keep you wanting for more.
+The sound quality and bass reproduction are excellent, and the in-game sound quality will not keep you wanting more.

 AudioTechnica ATH-AD700X - Best quality for gamers